gleiMoura/ApiUol/README.md

 This API simulates the classic chat platform "Pate Papo UOL," where users could engage in real-time conversations.
 With UOL API, you can chat with friends and meet new people.
 Experience a seamless and dynamic messaging environment designed for making connections and keeping conversations flowing.

+# Stack
+- Database - it uses mongoDB;
+- Typescript - It uses the superset Typescript with Node to code all project;
+- Exepress - To create the server it uses the framework Express;
+- Jest -  To write unit and ingration tests it uses Jest.

 </br>

 ## Features